cbisiere/tiny-prolog2/README.md

 ```
 The `/$N+` directive specifies that a 8087 maths coprocessor is present and must be used.

-When running `tprolog2` on DOS, you may have to use the codepage parameter `-c`, as e.g. `-C 850` for latin codepage:
+When running `tprolog2` on DOS, you may have to use the codepage parameter `-c`, as e.g. `-c 850` for latin codepage:

 ```
 C:\SRC\chcp